 Student athletes who participate in the fall must have had a final average of 70% or above the previous year.
-Also, they may not have failed more than one course in both the fourth quarter and the final grade.
+Also, they may not have failed more than one course for the year.
 Student athletes who do not meet the academic standards will be ineligible to participate in sports during the next quarter.